-Use Harmonize to encourage more frequent and thoughtful engagement in your courses
+Use Harmonize to encourage more frequent and thoughtful engagement in your courses: Discussion Boards, Assignments, Peer Review, Annotated Readings and more.

 Milestones, or multiple due dates, help students remember deadlines and contribute to discussions now instead of at the last minute.
 Use them to set clear expectations, remind students of approaching due dates, and pull them back into the conversation.
+We also use AI to help the instructor write a good activity description with clear expectations and we use AI to build a rubric so students know EXACTLY what is expected of them.
+Harmonize offers real time AI coaching to the students on their compliance with the instructor’s rubric to make sure they’re engaging properly.
+The end result is timely and complete engagement by students.

 Lend structure to your course experience.
 Milestones help students see what’s expected of them, and when, so they make substantive, on-time contributions.

 Why should students only be able to post text?
-Harmonize supports video, images, audio, and embedded URLs, so students can finally express themselves.
+Harmonize supports video, images, audio, screenshare and embedded URLs, so students can finally express themselves.

 Let students answer each others’ questions.
 Leave Q&A boards up all term to avoid repeated questions and help students share information in one place.